flowersteam/adtool_legacy/docs/README_ADD_CALLBACK.md

     }
    ```

-5) For now the software don't permit to add custom callback via GUI.
-You could use the libs in automous way like in libs/test/AutoDiscExperiment.py and add manually your personnal callbacks.
-The other way is to manually add you callback like in services/AutodsicServer/flask/experiments/remote_experiments.py on the __init__ method to use yours own callback with the soft.
+5) For now the software does not permit to add custom callback via GUI.
+You may use the libs in autonomous way like in libs/test/AutoDiscExperiment.py and add manually your personnal callbacks.
+The other way is to manually add you callback like in services/AutodsicServer/flask/experiments/remote_experiments.py on the __init__ method to use your own callbacks with the software.